pereznetworks/My-Tic-Tac-Toe-Game/README.md

         At least 1 player name must be entered in player X or O.
-        The player names are then presented with X and O label The name of the player who wins is presented on finish-win screen.
+        The player names are then presented with X and O label The name of the player who wins is presented on the finish-win screen.

         EXTRA CREDIT # 3